towolf/towolf.github.com/docs/PsychFiles/PsychSaveAsEps.markdown

 processors, e.g. Word and PageMaker, know how to import eps files.
 Macintoshes only understand QuickDraw, not PostScript, so they don't know what image the PostScript code would produce.
-The Macintosh file "creator" of the eps file is set to Microsoft Word, so double\-clicking it will open it as a Word document containg the image.
+The Macintosh file "creator" of the eps file is set to Microsoft Word, so double-clicking it will open it as a Word document containg the image.

 I suggest you use the $25 shareware Macintosh application EPS¥Factory